Chicken of the woods stock, made with woody trim from a large haul is a good example of one of the best parts about hunting wild mushrooms.

 - 1 each: small onion carrot, rib of celery

-- 4000 grams about a gallon water just enough to barely cover the ingredients--not too much!
+- 1 gallon water just enough to barely cover the ingredients--not too much!

 - Fresh herbs, like thyme, bay, parsley stems, etc optional